 Leg height: The best way to raise your scope is to increase the leg height.
 Most tripod legs come in three sections, but there are some available that have four.
 Four sections allow the tripod to collapse smaller, but they take longer to set up and tear down.

 The legs on a tripod open up to give the base a more extensive, steady footprint.
 When setting the legs of your tripod, remember that not all ground is level.
 It is crucial that each leg can be adjusted independently, both in height and the angle the leg is set at.

 Quality: Some people will spend the money to buy a high-quality spotting scope but then skimp on the tripod.
 Quality matters.
 A quality tripod will handle the weight of the equipment attached to it efficiently, without any give or wobble.
 It will hold its position without needing readjustment.

-We have told you how imperative it is that you have a quality tripod that will hold all your equipment efficiently.
-We then went out and reviewed many tripods to find ones that fit the bill.
+We have told you how imperative it is that you have a quality spotting scope tripod that will hold all your equipment efficiently.
+We then went out and reviewed many tripods to find the ones that fit the bill.
 You know what to look for in a tripod.
 Now it’s time to narrow your choices down until you find the one that meets your needs, and your preferences, best.
-Here’s a quick recap of our favorites.
-This should hopefully give you a good starting point.

 Table of Contents

 Robert’s obsession with all things optical started early in life, when his optician father would bring home prototypes for Robert to play with.
 Nowadays, Robert is dedicated to helping others find the right optics for their needs.
 His hobbies include astronomy, astrophysics, and model building.
 Originally from Newark, NJ, he resides in Santa Fe, New Mexico, where the nighttime skies are filled with glittering stars.